Last updated 14/6/24

 Hard Wax oil is also an option and falls somewhere between an oiled floor and a lacquered floor in terms of maintenance.
 It also has a beautiful, natural look that is hard to replicate.
 You may also decide that you want to recolour your floor, apply reactive stains, or any combination of options that are generally not available ‘out of the box’.

-Acclimatisation of Solid & Engineered Timber Flooring
+Acclimatisation of Engineered Timber Flooring

 To put this in perspective: according to an extensive study on timber flooring growth rates by ATFA (Australasian Timber Flooring Association,) timber with a ply core, will typically grow .6mm per metre for every additional 5% that it rises in EMC.